Frequently Asked Questions

 When is the application deadline?

-The PhD and Thesis Masters application deadline for fall admission is December 15.
+The Ph.D. and Thesis M.S. application deadline for fall admission is December 15.
 Applications for the

 accepted on a rolling basis to the fall, spring or summer semester.